Facebook Twitter Flickr Pinterest RSS

 Fixing Lightroom Catalogs Migrated from Windows to Mac

-MacOS does not recognize UNC network paths (not so universal is it?); so opening the catalog on macOS and attempting to update the folder location for an UNC folder, you’ll see,
+MacOS does not recognize UNC network paths (not so universal is it?); so opening the catalog on macOS and attempting to update the folder location for an UNC folder, you’ll get an error (as shown in the image).

-I was not able to find a way (or even a mention) about this problem.
-Most users may reference their network folders by first mapping their network folders to a drive letter so that their folders would be referenced as, for example, P:\Party pics
+I did not find a way (or even a mention) of this problem.
+Most users may reference their network folders by first mapping their network folders to a drive letter so that their folders would be referenced as, for example, P:\Party pics—macOS allows updating of drive-based paths.

 The ugly details